 - nylon cord for hanging a bear bag (and a whole lot more)

-- bear bag or stuff sack (several, preferably)
+- stuff sack (several, preferably)

 For sleeping